liaojason2/learning_progress_and_resource/README.md

 ###### tags: `CSIE` `IT` `Online Courses` `Coursera`

-This document organize courses on Coursera I wanted to learn, created in Summer 2020.
+This document organize courses on Coursera I want to learn, created in Summer 2020.

 I decided to put my CSIE and programming learning progress in this documents after I become homeschooling student.